Korolvs/gaya/_posts/2016-03-17-command-driven-architecture-for-ruby-on-rails.md

 title:  "Command-driven architecture for Ruby on Rails"
 date:   2016-03-17 11:00:55
 banner_image: command.jpg
-meta_description: "Ruby on Rails is a great framework for a quick start, but when project gets much bigger, tens of files in controllers, models and views directories can become a huge headache for a developer.
+meta_description: "Ruby on Rails is a great framework for a quick start, but when a project gets much bigger, tens of files in controllers, models, and views directories can become a huge headache for a developer.
 The architecture described in this article extends a common MVC approach with adding few new primitives to an application.
-It doesn't break the standart RoR approach, but only extends it."
+It doesn't break the standard RoR approach, but only extends it."
 comments: true
 ---

-Ruby on Rails is a great framework for a quick start, but when project gets much bigger, tens of files in controllers, models and views directories can become a huge headache for a developer (especially if the developer made few bad decisions at the beginning of working on the project).
+Ruby on Rails is a great framework for a quick start, but when a project gets much bigger, tens of files in controllers, models, and views directories can become a huge headache for a developer (especially if the developer made few bad decisions at the beginning of working on the project).
 Each edit affecting more than few files becomes a real problem.
-The best way to solve this problems is to use a good architecture from very start of developing the project.
+The best way to solve this problems is to use a good architecture from the very start of developing the project.

 The architecture described in this article extends the Controller part of MVC approach with adding few new primitives to an application.
-It doesn't break the standart RoR approach, but only extends it.
+It doesn't break the standard RoR approach, but only extends it.

+If you want more "rails" architecture, check [this one]({% post_url 2016-06-21-refactoring-controller-actions-in-ruby-on-rails %}).

 ## Why should you read it?

-You should read it, because using such approach, you can achieve greater flexibility and ease of maintenance, when your project become bigger.
+You should read it because using such approach, you can achieve greater flexibility and ease of maintenance when your project become bigger.

 ## Let's begin

-There are commands, controllers and filters in this architecture.
+There are commands, controllers, and filters in this architecture.

 Commands are simple classes with only one certain purpose.
 Controllers used to initialize commands and run them through a filters chain.
-Filter is a class with a method to do something and call a next filter.
+Filter is a class with a method to do something and call the next filter.
 You can combine and rearrange filters as you like.
 The basic example is *Validator* -> *Executor* -> *Renderer*.
-Want to return JSON or write response to a file?
+Want to return JSON or write a response to a file?
 Add custom logger before or after command execution?
 Or run commands asynchronously?
 Just add a filter!

 If you want to see an example - [welcome](https://github.com/korolvs/thatsaboy/tree/cda-ddd)!